hpxmlwg/hpxml/guide/source/introduction.rst

 Standards Development
 *********************

-HPXML is developed and managed by a working group of industry experts under the Building Performance Institute Data and Modeling Standards Technical Committee.
+HPXML is managed by a working group of industry experts under the Building Performance Institute Data and Modeling Standards Technical Committee.
 The HPXML working group is comprised of organizations and individuals from residential energy efficiency programs, software development, government, and the nonprofit sector.
-Members are responsible developing and managing the HPXML Data Dictionary and the HPXML Transfer Standard.
-The working group meets quarterly to discuss updates and vote on new version releases.
+Members are responsible developing and managing the HPXML Data Dictionary and the Transfer Standard.
+The working group meets quarterly to discuss updates and vote on new versions of the standards.

-HPXML is managed through a consensus-based approach and comments from all stakeholders are taken into account.
-If you are interested in joining the working group, contact hpxml@homeperformance.org.
+If you are interested in joining the working group, sign up through the HPXML website.

 HPXML Compliance
 ****************

-Compliance with HPXML requires that stakeholders use HPXML data in all cases in which an HPXML data element is sufficient to adequately represent the person, characteristic, concept or other home-related datum.
-Data can be “adequately represented” by HPXML if HPXML data elements, singly or in combination, provide a representation of the thing or person to be described that a) could reasonably be understood by other energy efficiency professionals, and b) does not result in significant loss of information or create significant risks of miscommunication.
+Stakeholders that wish to comply with the HPXML Data Dictionary and Transfer Standard shall use HPXML data in all cases in which an HPXML data element is sufficient to adequately represent the person, characteristic, concept or other home-related datum that is being described.

-For example, using a non-HPXML data element entitled “Number of Panes” to describe the number of layers of glass in a window would not be HPXML-compliant because the HPXML element “Number of Layers” could be used.
-In the context of a description of a window, this would be understood by energy efficiency professionals and would not result in miscommunication.
+Data can be adequately represented by HPXML if HPXML data elements, singly or in combination, can be used to describe the person or thing in a way that a) could reasonably be understood by other energy efficiency professionals, and b) does not result in significant loss of information or create significant risks of miscommunication.

-Software developers may validate their HPXML files against the schema and its standard datasets by uploading files to the HPXML validator.
-Example HPXML files are also available on Github.
-More information on the HPXML validator can be found in the section for Software Developers.
+Software developers may validate their HPXML files against the schema and its datasets by uploading files to the HPXML validator.
+Example HPXML files are available on Github.

 Continued Growth
 ****************